yanagiba/swift-lint/Documentation/SuppressIssues.md

 # Suppress Issues

-There are two scenarios you might want to suppress an issue:

-- the standard for certain code measurement is controversial or just not applicable in your team setting
+When the standard for certain code measurement is controversial or just not applicable in your team setting, you might consider suppressing issues with one of the few methods:
-- it is a bug or a false positive

-There are several methods you could consider to suppress issues:

-- If the issue you need to suppress also appeals to other team members, e.g. a false positive
-  - Let us know by opening an issue with your code snippet on GitHub.
-  - Patch test cases, amend the rule to make tests pass, and submit a pull request.
-Your help would be greatly appreciated by everyone.
 - If the situation of your project is slightly different from our default settings
   - Consider [change rule configurations](RuleConfigurations.md)
   - Consider [disable rules](SelectRules.md)